Ice or heat? Which is best for an injury?

 Applying an ice pack to the area numbs the pain, but also constricts the blood vessels in the area, slowing down local metabolism and reducing healing.
 When you freeze something, what happens?
 It stops moving.
 The body therefore has to wait for the tissues to warm up before continuing its healing work.
 So the over use of ice can actually be counterproductive in terms of delaying healing and recovery.

 What about heat packs?

 On the other hand, application of heat stimulates the local metabolism by increasing peripheral circulation and enhancing the body’s natural inflammatory response.
 Applying heat packs for short periods of 5 minutes at a time is usually sufficient to generate a therapeutic effect.
-Of course, if the area is already warm or hot, such as in the early stages of an injury, the body is generating enough heat by itself and no further heat is needed.
+Of course, if the area is already warm or hot, the body is generating enough heat by itself and applying further heat might exacerbate the situation.

 In the very early stages of injury, for example in an acute ankle sprain, pain and swelling is often severe.
 In these circumstances applying ice can help to relieve pain and control the amount of swelling in the first 24 hours.
 There may also be cases during the recovery where the pain is so acute that performing normal daily activities is difficult or impossible.
 In these cases, applying an ice pack and/or anti-inflammatory medication such as Ibuprofen can help to temporarily relieve pain so you can get on with your day.

 For the most part, however, we want to encourage and assist the body’s natural healing responses to optimise recovery.
-Regular application of heat, along with relative rest, support, gently mobilising the injured area in a pain free range and building strength in the injured area is the best way to speed recovery, leaving the ice cubes for your gin and tonic which you can enjoy while resting that injury!
+Regular application of heat for short periods, along with relative rest, support, gently mobilising the injured area in a pain free range and building strength in the injured area is the best way to speed recovery, leaving the ice cubes for your gin and tonic which you can enjoy while resting that injury!